Complex care in Ashton-under-Lyne

 Maple Unit (male-only)

-Requires a male-only environment
+Requires a male-only environment to support safe management of risk and behaviour

-Displays complex behaviours of concern
+Displays significant behaviours of concern requiring consistent risk management

 Join our team and make a difference at Acer Mews